Crochet Granny Chevron Cowl

 Fancy a very quick and easy crochet project?
 Last summer I designed and made a fluffy chevron cowl (see pic below).
 Yesterday I made a smaller, non fluffy version.
 I made it when I was thinking about all things granny (I couldn’t wait for the Granny CAL!
 I just couldn’t!).
 This morning I filmed a short tutorial too.
 It’s now up on YouTube if you want to go and have a look!

-You can find the original pattern Here.
-I made the new one a bit smaller as I was restricted by the amount of yarn I had: 200 grams of chunky alpaca/mulberry silk stuff I found for £8 a skein from EYF last year.
+You can find the original fluffier pattern Here.
+I made the new cowl a bit smaller as I was restricted by the amount of yarn I had: 200 grams of chunky alpaca/mulberry silk stuff I found for £8 a skein from last year’s Edinburgh Yarn Festival.
 The (impulsively bought) yarn had been sat waiting for nearly a year and I had no real idea about what to do with it for ages.
 Funny how something can jump out at you after all that time.

 - I used a 6mm hook for my chunky yarn.